bokmann/font-awesome-rails/README.md

 don't want this gem to require compass for such a trivial thing, so we are staying on the vanilla css file for now.

-## Todo

-* Add a mechanism to test that the assets provided are available on the path expected.

 ## License

 * The [Font Awesome](http://fortawesome.github.com/Font-Awesome) font is